 Our Community Vision 2035 has been developed through comprehensive community engagement and drives the direction of the Council for the next decade.
-This Delivery Program and Operational Plan is a direct response to your priorities and identifies works and services to meet them.
+This Delivery Program and Operational Plan is a direct response to your priorities and identifies plans, programs, works and services to meet them.

-You have told us of your desire for an inclusive community where there is recognition, respect and representation of Gumbaynggirr culture, language and connection to place, where housing options are affordable and diverse and a stronger focus placed on active transport connectivity.
-Where water security and protection of our natural environment are promoted and tourism is sustainable supporting our local business community providing local employment opportunities and night time activities and a community where diversity is celebrated and everyone is welcome.
+You have told us of your desire for inclusivity where there is recognition, respect and representation of Gumbaynggirr culture, language and connection to place, where housing options are affordable and diverse and a stronger focus placed on active transport connectivity.
+Where water security and protection of our natural environment are promoted and sustainable tourism is thriving to support our local business community providing local employment opportunities and night time activities and a community where diversity is celebrated and everyone is welcome.

-Through this Delivery Program and Operational Plan, you will see how we will achieve these priorities by reducing our carbon footprint, improving transport including a significant road and bridge program, enhancing and protecting our natural environment, optimising our facilities, stimulating economic development, water security, managing balanced tourism and so much more.
+Through this Delivery Program and Operational Plan, you will see how we will achieve these priorities by reducing our carbon footprint, improving transport including a significant road and bridge program, enhancing and protecting our natural environment, optimising our facilities, stimulating economic development, water security, enabling balanced tourism and so much more.